anabramos/getnailedwithdany/README.md

 Django Admin site well implemented.
 It uses username and password for validation.
 Only the superuser/admin has access to the backend.
 Regular users will not be able to log in to the admin page with their credentials.

 #### USER STORY 2.
 As the business owner I can accept or cancel any booking requests so that I can manage last minute changes to my schedule.
-Admin user can visualise all existing appointment requests.
+Admin user can visualize all existing appointment requests.
 All changes in status done by the admin are immediately translated to the front-end website to the respective user.
 Admin can change the status of bookings from pending to 'confirmed' or 'denied' based on their scheduling schema.

 #### USER STORY 3.
 As the business owner I can create, remove, update or delete the services provided from the website list so that the website always translates the services I have available at different moments.
 #### USER STORY 4.
 As the business owner I can update the price of services from the website list so that I can keep the website up to date to accurately reflect the market prices.
-Admin user can visualise and change all available nail treatment services and their prices from the backend.
+Admin user can visualize and change all available nail treatment services and their prices from the backend.
 All changes in service title, description or price that are done and saved by the admin are immediately translated to the front-end website under the services page.

 #### USER STORY 5.
 As a client I can navigate the website intuitively so that I can find the information I need.
 The Navbar takes the user to all different pages throughout the website.
-It is responsive to different screenn sizes, styled with collapse menu for mobile versions.
-The website is clean and formatted consistently using the same lenght of columns and tables to make it visualloy appealing.
-The color contrasts also passsed lighthouse acessibility repot with 88% - 95% throughout the website.
+It is responsive to different screen sizes, styled with collapse menu for mobile versions.
+The website is clean and formatted consistently using the same length of columns and tables to make it visually appealing.
+The color contrasts also passed lighthouse accessibility repot with 88% - 95% throughout the website.

 #### USER STORY 6.
 As a client I can get key information about services provided and prices from the landing page so that I can decide based on that if I want to register for an account.
 All services provided, their description and prices are available to the user in a separate page that is open to all website visitors regardless of registration.
-These are rendered directly from the database which means they are alwways up to date.
-The services page can be easily founf in the navbar of the website.
+These are rendered directly from the database which means they are always up to date.
+The services page can be easily found in the navbar of the website.

 #### USER STORY 7.
 As a client I can send any questions or concerns to the service provider through the website so that I can receive any additional information I might need.
 A contact form is available on the website for users who wish to submit a question or message to the business owner.
-The contact form has validation and wilkl onoly be sent if all fields are completed and users provide a valid e-mail - this way they can be contacted back about their inquiry.
+The contact form has validation and will only be sent if all fields are completed and users provide a valid e-mail - this way they can be contacted back about their inquiry.

 #### USER STORY 8.
 As a client I can register or log in so that I can make booking requests.
-Django allauth account system is implemented to allow users to register, login andn logout.
-This open up the possibility of making appointments and visualising them at 'my account page'.
-The registration requires users username, email , first and last name and a set of passwords.
-After registration the users details are saved in the database and they will then be able to login with only e-mail and password.
+Django allauth account system is implemented to allow users to register, login and logout.
+This open up the possibility of making appointments and visualizing them at 'my account page'.
+The registration requires users’ username, email, first and last name and a set of passwords.
+After registration the users’ details are saved in the database and they will then be able to login with only e-mail and password.

 #### USER STORY 9.
 As a client I can easily see when I am logged in or logged out so that I know if I need to act upon that based on what I would like to do in the website.
 The Navbar is responsive to the users status within the website, as it changes based on if users are logged in or not.
 For users who are not registered nor logged in, it allows them to easily find the ways to create and account or see the services available.
-For logged in users, they will see a link to their 'my account page(see feature bellow) or directing them to logout.
+For logged in users, they will see a link to their 'my account page (see feature bellow) or directing them to logout.

 #### USER STORY 10.
 As a client I can send a request for a booking time so that I can make an appointment to get my nails done.
-In the make an appointment page users can submit an appointment reuqest that will have the default status of pending, until this is approved by admin on the backend.
-Appointments can oinly be done from 10am to 5pm during weekdays.
-There can only be one appoinhtment per timeslot, so in this case as might the user book a timeslot already busy they will receive a message in their form informing this timeslot is already busy.
-If the appointment is sent successfully to a free timeslot, then the user is redirecfted to their 'My account' page where they can visualise all of their appointments.
+In the make an appointment page users can submit an appointment request that will have the default status of pending, until this is approved by admin on the backend.
+Appointments can only be done from 10am to 5pm during weekdays.
+There can only be one appointment per timeslot, as in this case as might the user book a timeslot already busy they will receive a message in their form informing this timeslot is already busy.
+If the appointment is sent successfully to a free timeslot, then the user is redirected to their 'My account' page where they can visualize all of their appointments.

 #### USER STORY 11.
 As a client I can delete or change an existing booking request so that my booking requests can respond to any last minute change I might have in my schedule
-In the my account page users get an overview of their user details and all of their booked appointments including status.
-The links to modify or cancel(delete) appointments work and will act accordinglyl.
-If they decide to modify an appointmet, they will be redirected to the make-an-appointment form again and will be able to select a new nail treatment or a new date and time.
+In the account page users get an overview of their user details and all of their booked appointments including status.
+The links to modify or cancel (delete) appointments work and will act accordingly.
+If they decide to modify an appointment, they will be redirected to the make-an-appointment form again and will be able to select a new nail treatment or a new date and time.
 In this case, their appointment status will be pending again.
 If they delete their appointment, this will then be deleted from their 'My Account' page.

 ### Known Issues & Fixed Bugs

 - For my appointment form I have used a datepicker extension called flatpickr which allowed me to block weekends and past dates to be booked.
 I also wanted to build a system where only full hours could be booked (i.e. 12:00, 13:00, 14:00...etc.) however, this extension did not provide this feature.
-To go around this I set a default value to the time section and used css to dont display the up and down arrows from the timepicker.
-While that worked and inviduals now cannot move their minutes up and down with the error they can still type it out which is a know issue that needs fixing in the future.
+To go around this I set a default value to the time section and used css to don’t display the up and down arrows from the timepicker.
+While that worked and now one cannot move their minutes up and down with the error they can still type it out which is a known issue that needs fixing in the future.
 - After my first deployment I has issues with my static files and their path to cloudinary where not correct to their cloudinary link.
 I eventually had to change the images files to the media folder and use the cloudinary link as background url to render the website hero image.
 - During my last steps of updating my python code for long-line errors my STATICFILES_STORAGE variable from my settings file was too long so I had made it smaller just like with all other lines.
 However, this particular line breaking was preventing my build logs to succeed and therefore my application was not displaying even though the deployed website was already working before.
 After trying different ways to make the line smaller and not achieving the expected result, I have returned it to be in full so that the website would be deployed correctly.